shacl/variant/README.md

 + additional and extended infrastructure for working with `std::variant`
 + a unified interface to the C++17 `std::variant` and C++14 `mpark::variant`
-  (shipped with this library as an optional depencency).
+  (shipped with this library as an optional dependency).

 shacl::Variant Class Template and shacl::variant Namespace
 ------------------------------------------------------------------